kipos-lang/kipos/Roadmap.md

 - [ ] aslooo, we want to handle multi module situations
 - [ ] BUG mut recursive values aren't being exported

+- [ ] hovering something that has a warning or error should ALSO bring up the warning or error.

 - [x] debug sidebar type inference, fix it
 - [ ] parse debugging, would be good to have that enableable.